Advancing African-Accented Speech Recognition: Epistemic Uncertainty-Driven Data Selection for Generalizable ASR Models: Results and Discussion

 To identify the best learning signals within a diverse dataset characterized by various accents, speaker traits, genders, and ages, we analyzed the top-k uncertain accents using the \textbf{EU-Most} selection strategy.
 Our findings, illustrated in Figures \ref{wer_general}, \ref{wer_clinical}, and \ref{wer_all}, show that the top-10 accents (most represented in recording hours) remained consistently challenging across all rounds of analysis (refer to Figures \ref{wer_general}, \ref{wer_clinical}, \ref{wer_all} and Tables \ref{tab:Country Stats}, \ref{tab:dataset_accent_stats1}, and \ref{tab:dataset_accent_stats2}).
-These accents, characterized by high linguistic richness and variability, aid in model learning and enhance performance over time.
+These accents, characterized by high linguistic richness and variability, facilitate model learning and improve performance over time.
 We positively answer questions 1 and 3, confirming that the model adapts effectively to the beneficial accents from all domains.
 This demonstrates that the model adapts qualitatively and quantitatively well to the beneficial accents and benefits from all domains.
 Figures \ref{wer_general} (b), \ref{wer_clinical} (b), and \ref{wer_all} (b) also affirm positive outcomes for question 4, showing consistent improvement or stable performance on low-resource accents.
-This highlights the relevance of our approach in addressing the challenges associated with the low resource availability typical of many African accents and languages.
+This highlights the relevance of our approach in addressing the challenges associated with the limited resource availability typical of many African languages and dialects.

-To demonstrate the agnostic aspect of our approach, we evaluated it with three additional pretrained models (Hubert, WavLM, and Nemo) and three datasets containing accented speech in general and clinical domains, using only the \textbf{EU-Most} selection strategy.
+To demonstrate the agnostic aspect of our approach, we evaluated it using three additional pre-trained models (Hubert, WavLM, and Nemo) and three datasets containing accented speech in general and clinical domains, employing only the \textbf{EU-Most} selection strategy.
 The results, shown in Tables \ref{table:results} and \ref{table:otherdatasets}, indicate that our uncertainty-based adaptation approach consistently outperforms baselines.
-This confirms that our approach applies to any model architecture and dataset, and allows us to answer positively question 5.
+This confirms that our approach applies to any model architecture and dataset, allowing us to answer question 5 positively.